Wendy Horman

 Wendy Horman is an American politician from Idaho.
-Horman is a Republican member of Idaho House of Representatives since 2012 representing District 32 in the B seat.
+Horman is a former Republican member of Idaho House of Representatives representing District 32 in the B seat from 2012 to 2026.

 Early life

 Horman graduated from Roy High School.

 Education

 Horman earned an Associate degree from Dixie State College and a Bachelor of Arts in political science from Brigham Young University–Idaho.

 Career

 In 2002, Horman became a board trustee of Bonneville Joint School District, until 2013, and she was a treasurer for seven years.
 In 2006, Horman became the president of the Idaho School Boards Association, until 2007.

+In December 2025, Horman announced she would be resigning from her seat on January 5, 2026, to join the United States Department of Health and Human Services as the director of the Office of Child Care in the Administration for Children and Families.